This article is designed to give administrators and agents with the appropriate permissions an overview on the following topics:

 Setting Ticket Priority

-You can change the priority of multiple tickets at once by selecting Other > Set Priority in the batch ticket toolbar.
+You can change the priority of multiple tickets at once by selecting Other > Set Priority in the bulk ticket toolbar.

 In the pop-up window, you can either select from the four default priority levels, or assign a numerical priority to your selected tickets.
 Once you have made your changes click Update to finalize the ticket revisions.